sandervandevelde/MS-Learn-IoT-Learning-paths-AZ220/README.md

 There are labs available at the end of each learning path.
 These labs, where you get access to the Azure portal, including Azure resources, are provided for free.
 A lab has to be executed within a certain amount of time.
 Plus, you can only run a (somewhat) limited amount of labs each day.

 There is no need for a creditcard, you only have to create an MS Learn profile to get access.

+This list of modules will also help you to get the AZ-220 Azure IoT Developer exam.

 ## The learning paths and related modules